-These conclusions are solely drawn from an analysis of the processes in the Riviera Valley, which is part of a large and widely branched valley system.
-As the Riviera Valley is located in the center of this valley system and is of medium size, the processes observed in the Riviera Valley are likely to be similar to those found in other valleys of the system, as long as the flow conditions are comparable.
-Nevertheless, it would be desirable to carry out a comparable heat budget analysis on the entire valley system.
-Moreover, in order to quantify and generalize the relevance of subsidence heating, a thorough analysis of the factors determining the strength of cross-valley circulations under real conditions is necessary.
+These conclusions are drawn solely from an analysis of the processes in the Riviera Valley, which is part of a large and widely branched valley system.
+Because the Riviera Valley is located in the center of this valley system and is of medium size, the processes observed in the Riviera Valley are likely to be similar to those found in other valleys of the system, as long as the flow conditions are comparable.
+Nevertheless, it would be desirable to perform a comparable heat budget analysis on the entire valley system.
+Moreover, to quantify and to generalize the relevance of subsidence heating, a thorough analysis of the factors that determine the strength of cross-valley circulations under real conditions is necessary.
 LES has been shown to be a useful tool in this context.